williamcpierce/Overview/README.md

 ## License

 This project is MIT licensed, see the LICENSE file for full details.

 ## Acknowledgements

-The design, features, and general purpose of Overview is heavily inspired by [Eve-O Preview](https://github.com/Proopai/eve-o-preview).
+The design, features, and general purpose of Overview are heavily inspired by [Eve-O Preview](https://github.com/Proopai/eve-o-preview).

 Eve-O Preview was originally developed by StinkRay, and is currently maintained by Dal Shooth and Devilen.

 ## Disclaimer